s4asrana/House-price-prediction/README.md

 Acknowledgement: The Ames Housing dataset was compiled by Dean De Cock for use in data science education.

 APPROACH USED TO SOLVE THE PROBLEM:
-The dataset for this problem is quite huge and contains both categorical and numerical columns.To solve the problem I used all the numerical columns and only those categorical columns which have a cardinality(number of unique values) of less than 10.
+The dataset for this problem is quite huge and contains both categorical and numerical columns.To solve the problem I used all the numerical columns and only those categorical columns which have a cardinality(number of unique values) of less than or equal to 10.
 Further I used Sklearn Pipelines for data preprocessing and applying models.
 I used XGBoost regressor with hyperparamter tuning using GridSearchCV and neural network approaches and XGBoost gave the better result out of the two.

 DATA DESCRIPTION: